Myofascial Meridians: Strengthen Your Core

 Movement to Strengthen the Core

-• Supta Padangustasana (reclined big toe) with foot on wall – Lay on your back and straighten one leg to the wall.
+• Supta Padangustasana (reclined big toe) with foot on the wall – Lay on your back and straighten one leg to the wall.
 Press the foot of the straight leg into the wall.
 Draw the opposite leg in, loop a strap over that foot and extend the leg to the sky.
 Press out through both inner heels and keep your legs active.
-Ground the hip and thigh bone of the floor side leg and bring the lifted leg out to the side.
+Ground the hip and thigh bone of the floor side leg and bring the lifted leg to the side.
 Notice a spreading and widening feeling across the surface of the abdomen and a toning in the inner leg.

-• Trikonasana (triangle) – From warrior II above straighten your legs and stay facing the side of the mat.
+• Trikonasana (triangle) – From Warrior II above, straighten your legs and stay facing the side of the mat.
 Press the outer heel of your back leg into the wall as you ground the big toe mound, little toe mound, and the center heel of the front foot.
 Lift the medial arch of the front foot as you engage the quad of your front leg.
 Tip your hips back to the wall as you lower your front hand to a block under your shoulder.
 Continue to activate the feet and legs and move your upper groins away from one another.
 Draw in the outer buttock of the front leg and lengthen your front spine.

-• Ardha Candrasana (half moon pose) with upper foot on wall – Step one foot forward and extend the opposite leg behind you.
+• Ardha Candrasana (half moon pose) with upper foot on the wall – Step one foot forward and extend the opposite leg behind you.
 Place your upper foot on the wall parallel to the floor.
 Use a block directly under your bottom hand and shoulder.
 Keep your standing foot parallel.
 Engage your legs and lift the medial arch of the standing leg.
 Roll your hip and belly open to the side of the mat.

 Follow along on an exploration of the planes of the body by signing up for my mailing list.
-And make sure to leave comments or questions below.

 Mindful Yin Yoga Foundations Teacher Training